CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/06-persisting-domain-specific-data.md

 ## Configuring the Project
 Before we can update the service to handle real data we need to update the project dependencies and configuration to the database.
-In this project we will be using CockrochDB.
+In this project we will be using CockroachDB.

 ### go.mod
 Update the module path in `go.mod` and create an alias for it as shown.